compsigh/deploy/DEPLOY24.md

 - [ ] Link compsigh web platform event to DEPLOY/24 platform
 - [ ] Write up announcement email for the department
 - [ ] Ask Jocelyn to send out announcement
+- [ ] Ask Samantha from Engineering to send out announcement
+- [ ] Ask Noopur from Design to send out announcement
+- [ ] Ask John from E&I to send out announcement
 - [ ] Write up copy to accompany trailer release
 - [ ] Ask Jocelyn to send out trailer